-Since an LLP is a separate and distinct legal entity from its owners, it is required to obtain a federal Employer Identification Number (EIN) from the Internal Revenue Service (IRS).
+Since an LLP is a separate and distinct legal entity from its owners, it must obtain a federal Employer Identification Number (EIN) from the Internal Revenue Service (IRS).
 This requirement is mandatory whether or not your LLP has employees.
 Your EIN can be obtained free of charge by completing an online application at the website mentioned below. https://www.irs.gov/businesses/small-businesses-self-employed/employer-id-numbers

 Register with the Texas Comptroller of Public Accounts (CPA)

 This is a requirement if your LLP is selling goods and collecting sales tax.
-An annual franchise tax is also collected by the state of Texas on LLP's.
-Your registration can be done online, through mail or in person at the CPA field office.
+The state of Texas also collects an annual franchise tax on LLPs.
+Your registration can be done online, through the mail, or in person at the CPA field office.
 Our company will be able to assist you in this process through our dedicated Business Specialists.

 A local or state business license may be needed depending on the kind of business you run and its location.
 These licenses might include any licenses related to your: profession or occupation, specific goods or services that you offer, an assumed or fictitious name for your business, or because of health and safety measures.